- About ABA

 The nomination and selection process is the same for all awards.
 ABA Awards will be presented at ABA sponsored or cosponsored events or at appropriate birding venues.
 Which awards and how many of each will be given each time is the decision of the ABA Board of Directors.
 There is no requirement that each award must be given every year and more than one of each award could be given in the same year if the Board so desired.

 Nominations can be made by current members of ABA in good standing, including staff and board members.
 The general membership is strongly encouraged to make nominations.
-The nominations deadline is 31 December 2012.
+Please use this form to submit your nominations.
+The nominations deadline is December 31, 2016.